fsharp/fsharp.org/use/mac/index.md

 <br />

-### Option 2: Install F# 3.1 alone
+### Option 2: Install F# alone

-To use the F# 3.1 command-line compiler and tools on Mac OSX:
+To use the F# command-line compiler and tools on Mac OSX:

 *  [Install the F# Cross-Platform Runtime (called Mono)](http://www.go-mono.com/mono-downloads/download.html).
-This includes F# 3.1.
 Use version 3.10.0 or later.

 See the [Mac, Linux and Cross-Platform Dev Guide](/guides/mac-linux-cross-platform) to go further.
 For 64-bit support, see below.